wtomin/UncertainEmotion/readme.md

 Note that the FLOPs are the number of floating-point operations when the visual input is one RGB image (112x112) and audio input is one mel spectrogram (64x64).
 Our model can accept a sequence of facial images and a sequence of spectrograms.

 We not only trained single models, but also trained deep ensembles.
 A deep ensemble consists of several models with the same architecture, but different random initialization.
 We applied deep ensembles for emotion uncertainty estimation.
-Regarding the aleatoric and epsitemic uncertainty of emotions, please refer to our [paper](https://openaccess.thecvf.com/content/ICCV2021W/ABAW/papers/Deng_Iterative_Distillation_for_Better_Uncertainty_Estimates_in_Multitask_Emotion_Recognition_ICCVW_2021_paper.pdf).
+Regarding the aleatoric and epsitemic uncertainty of emotions, please refer to our [paper](https://openaccess.thecvf.com/content/ICCV2021W/ABAW/papers/Deng_Iterative_Distillation_for_Better_Uncertainty_Estimates_in_Multitask_Emotion_Recognition_ICCVW_2021_paper.pdf) and our [presentation video](https://hkustconnect-my.sharepoint.com/:v:/g/personal/ddeng_connect_ust_hk/ES99uGaQFF1BpBiZRkLEeuUBAn0c68gg_T25qDcWxzDzIQ?e=xEKIxM).

 # Requirements